stone-ericm/exercise_1/README.md

 			* whole number
 	* Booleans
 		* 0
-		* ""
-		* null
-		* false
+		* False

 #### Part 3 - Math Operators and Boolean Operators

 * Python comes with the following symbols for mathematical operators.
 * The language also supports PEMDAS
 * `==`, `!=`, `<=`, `>=`, `<`, `>`
 * Chaining Operators